abdojulari/transcript-editor/README.md

      GOOGLE_CLIENT_SECRET: gGhHiIjKlLmMaAbBcCdDeEfF
   ```

-10. Google is now enabled in the Rails app.
+10. Google login is now enabled in the Rails app.
 Now we need to enable it in the UI.
 Open up `project/my-project/project.json`.
 Under `auth_providers` enter:

    ```
    "authProviders": [